DECwriter: DECwriter II

-A replacement for original line was announced in August 1974 with the introduction of the DECwriter II line and its first model, the LA36.
+A replacement for the original product line was announced in August 1974 with the introduction of the DECwriter II series and its first model, the LA36.
 The LA36 used the same basic printing mechanism as the LA30, and was physically similar although smaller and more rectangular.
 Like the LA30, the LA36 was also offered in a keyboard-less printer-only model, in this case known as the LA35.

 The primary change was the addition of a data buffer that allowed it to store characters.
-This meant the terminal could continue accepting data from the host computer while the machine was performing carriage returns or other time-consuming operations, and then pick up printing once that was complete.
-When that occurred, it began printing characters as fast as possible until the buffer was empty again, at speeds as high as 60 cps.
+This meant the terminal could continue accepting data from the host computer while the printer was performing carriage returns or other time-consuming operations, and then resume printing without loss of data.
+When the print head fell behind, it began printing characters as fast as possible until the buffer was empty again, at speeds as high as 60 cps.
 This had the added advantage that the host computer did not have to insert fill characters, which in turn led to simpler interfacing requirements and reduced device driver complexity.

 There were numerous other changes as well.
 The character set now included a complete 128-character ASCII set, including upper and lower case as well as various control characters.
 The character set was stored in read only memory (ROM), and optional ROMs for Katakana and the APL symbols were also available.
 The 63-key keyboard followed the ANSI X4.14-1971 typewriter layout, and included a further 19 keys for numeric input and various controls.
-The tractor feed was much larger, with a fixed section on the left and a movable one on the right, allowing it to feed paper from 3 to 14.875 in wide and print up to 132 columns.
+The tractor feed was much more flexible, with a horizontally-fixed pin-drive on the left and an adjustable one on the right, allowing it to feed paper from 3 to 14.875 in wide and to print up to 132 columns.
 The print head had enough force to print through six pieces of paper, allowing it to print using carbon paper or copy paper forms.

-The systems were so popular that several 3rd party companies introduced add-on cards to give the systems more functionality.
-The Intertec Superdec offered 1200 bps support, double-wide characters, APL characters and even user-defined character sets.
+The teleprinters were so popular that several third party companies introduced add-on cards to give the systems even more functionality.
+The Intertec Superdec offered 1200 bit/s support, double-wide characters, APL characters, and even user-defined character sets.
 The Datasouth DS120 was similar, lacking the character sets but adding bidirectional printing.
-The Selanar Graphics II add-on offered bitmapped graphics support as well as increased speeds to 9,600 bps.
+The Selanar Graphics II add-on offered bitmapped graphics support as well as increased speeds to 9,600 bit/s.

 DECprinter I, new DECwriter IIs

 The DECprinter I, model LA180, was introduced in September 1976.
 This was essentially a simplified version of the LA35, offered only with a Centronics port to provide speeds up to 180 cps.
-In November, the same basic mechanism was used as the basis for new versions of the LA35 and LA36, differing primarily using serial ports which made the easier to connect to DEC systems.
-These went on to become one of DEC's best-selling products.
+In November, the same basic mechanism was used as the basis for new versions of the LA35 and LA36, differing primarily in using serial ports which made them easier to connect to DEC systems.
+These models went on to become one of DEC's best-selling products.